SemanticComputing/semparl-data-transformation/README.md

 &nbsp;
  ## Preparation

- Whether you use Docker or perform the tasks manually, if you wish to run the whole transformation process, you need the source materials from [here](https://version.aalto.fi/gitlab/seco/semparl-speeches-source-backups) (access restricted).
+ Whether you use Docker or perform the tasks manually, if you wish to run the whole transformation process, you need the source materials from [here](https://version.aalto.fi/gitlab/seco/semparl-speeches-source-backups).
 - Copy the folders ```fixed_title_txt-files``` and ```original_html``` to this root folder.
 Don't change the names or structure of these folders. (to make things easier you might want to first delete the identical example folders in this repository)